See also: Test Type Working Principles

 A§E (pronounced [eis] like the play card ace) is a set of psycho-acoustical tests to be used by the professional audiologist.
-It is conceived to test hearing impaired children and adults who typically have a conventional hearing aid, cochlear implant or other device.
-Whereas most tests are speech- and language independent and supraliminal (above-threshold), this type of test is not.
+It is conceived to test hearing-impaired children and adults who typically have a conventional hearing aid, cochlear implant, or other device.
+In contrast to most other tests, A§E tests are speech- and language-independent and supraliminal (above-threshold).

 It is recommended to use A§E with a conventional audiometer.
 No additional equipment is required.
-A§E can also run with one of Audiqueen’s audio solutions, such as an amplifier and loudspeakers, the Otocube, Coala Link, SoundC or even with nothing else than a set of good quality multimedia loudspeakers.
+A§E can also run with one of Audiqueen’s audio solutions, such as an amplifier and loudspeakers, SoundC, or even with nothing else than a set of good-quality multimedia loudspeakers.

 A§E comprises 6 modules: